(From Region, Race, and Reconstruction: Essays in Honor of C. Vann Woodward. Ed. J. Morgan Kousser and James M. McPherson.

 44. Charles and Mary Beard's argument to this effect provided a generation of scholars with material for hostile review and contemptuous dismissal.
 Nevertheless, it contains a strong underlying element of truth.
 The Beards' error was twofold.
 First, they unwarrantably identified the motives and intentions behind Reconstruction with its ultimate consequences.
 Second, they understood ideology to be a simple tool for the manipulation of one class by another, rather than what it is: a distorted reflection of social reality that deceives the supposed manipulator as much as the putative manipulee.
 Charles and Mary Beard, The Rise of American Civilization (New York, 1930), esp. chap.
 18.

 45. David Montgomery takes the nationalist content of Reconstruction as primary, and demonstrates that Reconstruction politics largely revolved around different groups' interpretations of and reactions to that nationalism.
 Beyond Equality: Labor and the Radical Republicans, 1862-1872 (New York, 1967), esp. chap.
-2. Eric J. Hobsbawm, The Age of Capital, 1848-1875 (London, 1975), discusses, from a global standpoint, the process of consolidating large territorial nation-states and of abolishing the remaining instances of coerced labor.
+2. Eric J. Hobsbawm, The Age of Capital, 1848-1875 (

 46. Lawrence N. Powell, New Masters: Northern Planters during the Civil War and Reconstruction (New Haven, 1980), offers a revealing look at the moment in which frustrated Yankees acquired that experience at first hand.
 John G. Sproat, 'The Best Men': Liberal Reformers in the Gilded Age (New York, 1968), provides a good critical treatment of the ideology into which that experience typically metamorphosed.